nasso/screensnap/README.md

 Currently only supports Windows; PRs are welcome to add support for other platforms.

+## Usage

+Just run the executable.
+As of writing, no command line arguments are needed.

+While the process is running, it waits for you to press the `Print Screen` key.
+It doesn't do anything else (besides setting up the window and OpenGL context so that they're ready as soon as you press the `Print Screen` key, but that only happens once at startup).

+When you press `Print Screen`, your screen will darken.
+This is the `screensnap` cropping window.
+You can select a rectangular area by clicking and dragging with the left click of the mouse.
+Alternatively, holding `shift` will allow you to crop the screenshot to a window of your choice.

+As soon as you release, the cropping window closes, and the area you've selected gets copied to your clipboard.
+Most softwares support pasting images directly from the clipboard.

 ## Key bindings and keystrokes

 ### System-wide